sean7x/pathclarity/README.md

 - Outpatient dataset of National Hospital Ambulatory Medical Care Survey (NHAMCS) with ICD-9-CM The ASCII OPD data files can be downloaded from the following hyperlink:
 `https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Datasets/NHAMCS/`
-- The accompanying SPSS Documentation and code, which can serve as helper files for parsing the ASCII data into Pandas DataFrames, can be download from the following:
+- The accompanying SPSS Documentation and code, which can serve as helper files for parsing the ASCII data into Pandas DataFrames, can be downloaded from the following:
 `https://ftp.cdc.gov/pub/Health_Statistics/NCHS/dataset_documentation/nhamcs/spss/`
 - The data files do not include any provider or patient identifying information.
 The utilization of the data should comply with all guidelines set forth by the CDC and NCHS and be used exclusively for the purpose of health services research.
 Any effort to re-identify the individuals shall be avoided.